- 4-day Margaret River, Albany and Wave Rock tour from Perth

 - Go underground in the limestone Mammoth Cave

 - View The Gap and Natural Bridge rock formations at Albany

 - See the impressive Wave Rock at Hyden

 What You Can Expect

-Your four-day Margaret River tour begins with pickup from selected Perth hotels, or from the Barrack Street Jetty.
+Your 4-day Margaret River tour begins with pickup from selected Perth hotels, or from the Barrack Street Jetty.
 Leaving Perth, your journey south to the Margaret River wine region stops at Yallingup Shearing Shed, where Australian sheep dogs show off their skills at rounding up sheep and you’ll see a sheep-shearing demonstration.
-After lunch, visit chocolate and cheese factories (time permitting) before arriving in Busselton, where you’ll see the longest wooden jetty in the southern hemisphere before being taken to your evening’s accommodation.
+After lunch, visit chocolate and cheese factories (time permitting) before arriving in Busselton, where you’ll see the longest wooden jetty in the Southern Hemisphere before being taken to your evening’s accommodation.

 Overnight: Abbey Beach Resort, Busselton (or similar)